How it works

 Frequently asked questions

 I’m not a PR consultant or a marketing consultant but I’m looking for some support – can you help?
-I only work with PR consultants and marketing consultants (and occasionally internal communications consultants).
+I only work with PR consultants, communications consultants and marketing consultants.
 If this isn’t you, do feel free to drop me a line and I’ll try and help by giving you a name(s) of someone who may be better placed to provide support.

 I’m a PR/marketing consultant based outside of the UK – can you help me?
 I only work with UK based PR and marketing consultants.
 However, please email me in case I can give you a name(s) of someone who may be able to help you.

 I’m not 100% sure if outsourcing is right for me but I would like to give it a go – do you offer any money back guarantees?
 I don’t offer any money back guarantees.
 However, when I start working with new clients, we’ll initially work together on a trial basis for anywhere between 1 to 3 months, depending on the project.
 After this time, we will have a meeting to review work to date and if we’re both happy to proceed, we can take things from there.
 Another way in which I have started working with some of my clients, is to work on my client’s business first – for example, you may need work doing on your website or creating an awareness calendar in line with your objectives.
 This means that you can “dip your toe in the water” so to speak before putting me directly in front of your clients.

 Will you work alongside me in my office?
 I like working remotely and want to keep it that way.
 I’ll happily jump on regular calls or meet in person if you’re in or local to Bristol.